 Why does this matter?
 First, because a big part of analytics is that different user groups work together across the analytics life cycle, including IT, data scientists and business analysts.
 They need to be operating with the same data and using the same principles, or the outcome of the analytical modelling is likely to be at best ambiguous and at worst downright wrong.

 This collaboration must follow – and be driven by – data governance principles.
 In other words, data governance is a key part of the process and should be used to enable better cooperation and joint working.
 It certainly should not be seen as a hindrance to be overcome or circumvented by any means possible.

 Governance can facilitate glossaries and deliver more transparency.
 In practice, this means that nontechnical business users who do not work with the data every day can still be self-sufficient and get all the information they need by serving themselves without worrying about data quality.
 The organisation can also be confident that users are all drawing on high-quality data, and that the data is being used appropriately and in line with legal or ethical requirements.

 Modern data preparation tools must therefore work closely with data governance functions to accelerate self-service.
 Self-service analytics can only function alongside self-service data preparation.
 It is unfortunate but true that business users given access to self-service analytics, but without good quality data, will simply pull in the data they need, from whatever source they can – and then assume that the outcome will still be good.
 The analytics life cycle will only really work when we have self-service everywhere.

 There are, therefore, two key messages about data preparation in the analytical life cycle.

-For more information, please register for our webinar discussing Data Preparation in the Analytical Life Cycle.
+For more information, please register for our webinar discussing Data Preparation in the Analytics Life Cycle.